Longtime Detroit Tigers utilityman John Wockenfuss dies at 73

 He switched his stance ahead of the 1977 season, standing near the back edge of the batter's box, putting his feet close together and tucking his front shoulder so close to his chin, he looked as if he were turning his back to the pitcher.

-Wockenfuss credits the change for his improved performance; from 1977 on, he never had a below-average OPS with the Tigers (save for a down 1981 season, when he batted an uncharacteristic .215 in 70 games).
+Wockenfuss credits the change for his improved performance; from 1977 on, he posted above-average OPSes with the Tigers every season (save for a down 1981 season, when he batted an uncharacteristic .215 in 70 games).

-Originally drafted by the Washington Senators in 1967, Wockenfuss was traded to St. Louis Cardinals before being dealt to the Tigers.
+Originally drafted as a pitcher by the then-Washington Senators in 1967, Wockenfuss was traded to the St. Louis Cardinals in June 1973 before being dealt to the Tigers six months later.

-After managing Tigers' minor league clubs in Lakeland, Florida; Glen Falls, New York and Toledo, Ohio, he managed in the Pittsburgh Pirates organization.
+After managing the Tigers' minor league clubs in Lakeland, Florida; Glens Falls, New York and Toledo, Ohio, he managed in the Pittsburgh Pirates organization.
 By 1994, back problems and surgeries forced him to retire from MLB, and he took up training and independent league coaching.

 Wockenfuss had been reportedly battling dementia prior to his death.